Prayer of Humble Access: Versions

-The version of the prayer used in The Book of Common Worship of 1993 of the Presbyterian Church (U.S.A.) uses contemporary English:
+The version of the prayer used in the Book of Common Worship (1993) of the Presbyterian Church (USA) uses contemporary English:

 We do not presume to come to your table, merciful Lord, trusting in our own goodness, but in your all-embracing love and mercy.
 We are not worthy even to gather up the crumbs under your table, but it is your nature always to have mercy.
 So feed us with the body and blood of Jesus Christ, your Son, that we may forever live in him and he in us.
 Amen.

 The version of the prayer used in the eucharistic liturgy of the Free Methodist Church is as follows:

 We do not come to this Your table, O merciful Lord, with self-confidence and pride, trusting in our own righteousness, but we trust in Your great and many mercies.
 We are not worthy to gather the crumbs from under Your table.
 But You, O Lord, are unchanging in Your mercy and Your nature is love; grant us, therefore, God of mercy, God of grace, so to eat at this Your table that we may receive in spirit and in truth the body of Your dear Son, Jesus Christ, and the merits of His shed blood, so that we may live and grow in His likeness and, being washed and cleansed through His most precious blood, we may evermore live in Him and He in us.
 Amen.

 Domine, non sum dignus

 There is some similarity with the prayer said immediately prior to communion in the Roman Rite Mass: Domine, non sum dignus, ut intres sub tectum meum: sed tantum dic verbo, et sanabitur anima mea which is translated: "“Lord, I am not worthy that you should enter under my roof, but only say the word and my soul shall be healed."
 Prior to the revisions made by the Second Vatican Council in the mid-1960s, the prayer was recited three times in Latin.

-The 1662/1928 version of the prayer is used in Divine Worship: The Missal, the version of the Roman Rite Mass authorized for use by Roman Catholics in the Personal Ordinariates established under Pope Benedict XVI's Apostolic Constitution Anglicanorum Cœtibus.
-Either the Prayer of Humble Access or the Domine, non sum dignus is recited prior to the Communion of the Faithful.
+The 1662/1928 version of the prayer is used in Divine Worship: The Missal, the version of the Roman Rite Mass authorised for use by Roman Catholics in the personal ordinariates established under Pope Benedict XVI's Apostolic Constitution Anglicanorum coetibus.
+Both the Prayer of Humble Access and the Domine, non sum dignus are recited prior to the Communion of the Faithful.

 William Byrd composed a six-voice motet for Domine, non sum dignus.